-61 10.1 These Regulations, of which Appendices 1, 2 and 3 form integral parts, shall enter into force on 1 July 1990 at 0001 hours UTC.
+61 These Regulations, of which Appendices 1, 2 and 3 form integral parts, and which complement the provisions of the Constitution and Convention of the International Telecommunication Union, shall enter into force on 1 January 201[5] and shall be applied as of that date pursuant to Article 54 of the Constitution.

 SUP ARB/7/84

-62 10.2 On the date specified in No. 61, the Telegraph Regulations (Geneva, 1973) and the Telephone Regulations (Geneva, 1973) shall be replaced by these International Telecommunication Regulations (Melbourne, 1988) pursuant to the International Telecommunication Convention.
+62

-63 10.3 If a Member makes reservations with regard to the application of one or more of the provisions of these Regulations, other Members and their administrations* shall be free to disregard the said provision or provisions in their relations with the Member which has made such reservations and its administrations*.
+63

-64 10.4 Members of the Union shall inform the Secretary-General of their approval of the International Telecommunication Regulations adopted by the Conference.
-The Secretary-General shall inform Members promptly of the receipt of such notifications of approval.
+64

 Reasons: This proposal is based on CWG/4A2/345.
 Suppress 10.2 through 10.4 and align the ITRs Entry into Force with same provisions of the RR.
 The provisions related to Entry into force are quite complex and have been drafted adequately and with extra care under Article 54 of CS.
 Any attempt to re-draft similar text is quite complex and may create contradiction with CS/CV.
 Hence it is quite advisable to simply refer to the CS Article 54.
 Also see the detail document on this critical matter provided by the ITU Secretary-General in Doc 62 to the CWG-WCIT12.